ckkok/express-delay/README.md

 ## Requirements

-Requires NodeJS v12.4.0 and above due to its usage of ES6 modules and contemporary JS language features.
+Requires NodeJS v16.0.0 and above due to its usage of ES6 modules and contemporary JS language features.

 ## Some Design Decisions

-We use [JSON5](https://json5.org/).
-The global JSON object is replaced by JSON5, so JSON.parse and JSON.stringify are automatically aware of JSON5 extensions.
-This is backwards compatible with existing JSON specifications.
-The main use case here is config documentation in the config.json5 file itself.
+-

 ## Installation